In a nutshell

 Even with well-established processes, certain billing errors can have significant consequences, such as late payment or legal disputes.
 Here are some common mistakes to avoid:

-- Omit mandatory information: without a unique number, address or VAT rate, your invoice may be rejected.
+- Forgetting to include required without number number, address or rate your invoice may be rejected.

-For example, an engineering company that failed to specify the delivery dates of its services faced significant delays in payment for its project.
+For example, an engineering company that fails to specify the delivery dates for its services services was faced with significant delays in payment for its project.

 Optimize customer relations with clear invoicing

 A well-written invoice doesn’t just ask for payment.
 It also reflects the seriousness and transparency of your company.
-By being clear and precise, you strengthen your customers’ trust and limit any potential friction.
+By being clear and precise, you reinforce the confidence of your customers. customers and limit any potential friction.

 Turn your billing into a performance lever

 The right billing method simplifies management, builds customer confidence and optimizes cash flow.
-Time spent, fixed price or subscription: adapt your approach to your services and their expectations.
+Time spent, package or subscription: tailor your approach to your services and their expectations.

-Make the right decisions and turn your invoicing into a strategic asset for your service company.
+Make the right decisions and turn your billing into a strategic asset for your service company.

 Discover how Furious can help you structure your invoices, optimize your management and boost your performance.
 Request your free demo today and turn your invoicing into a strategic asset!